piclas-framework/piclas/doc/userguide/030_features_models.md

 The direction in which deposition is performed is chosen via

-    PIC-shapefunction1d-direction = 1 ! for x-direction
+    PIC-shapefunction-direction = 1 ! for x-direction
                                   2 ! for y-direction
                                   3 ! for z-direction

+and the dimensionality of the shape function is controlled by

+    PIC-shapefunction-dimension = 1 ! for 1D
+                                  2 ! for 2D
+                                  3 ! for 3D

+which has to be set to 1 in the case of 1D deposition.

 ##### Shape Function 2D
 A two-dimensional shape function in $x$-$y$-direction is given by